 Between 1 June and 30 September there is no fee to walk the track and walkers are free from the direction restriction that applies during the booking season.

-So, the first question, for us at least, is “When should we go?”
-I’m a teacher, so an answer might be “during school holidays”.
-It would also be good to start the walk out of the booking season as this would save us some hundreds of dollars.
+So, the first question, for us at least, is “When should I go?”
+I’m a teacher, so an answer is “during school holidays”.
+It would also be good to start the walk out of the booking season as this would save mw some hundreds of dollars.
 I have since walked the track on three occasions during the April school holidays, meaning I have had to pay.
 I am okay with this as I can see what the track fees are used for – track and hut maintenance.

 The Overland Track is more than just a single track from Cradle Valley to Lake St Clare.
 There are a number of side trips walkers can enjoy.